-The Bachelor of Science in Biomedical Engineering will prepare students for prominent biomedical engineering applications.
+The Bachelor of Science in Biomedical Engineering prepares students to design and create medical devices and equipment.

 For the latest course information please refer to the UMass Lowell online academic catalog.

 Immediately after registering for the final courses which completes the minor, file an academic petition approved by your college with The Solution Center.